willbaginski/sudoko/IMPLEMENTATION.md

 sudoku:

-        Defined in sudokustruct.c in the common directory.
-Is a 2 dimensional array where each array contains 9 slots (for a 9x9 sudoku board).
+Defined in the sudokustruct module in the common directory.
+Is a two dimensional array where each array contains 9 slots (for a 9x9 sudoku board).

+intpair:

+Defined in the intpair module in the common directory.
+Contains two ints, ```row``` and ```col```.
+It is leveraged in the suduoku module so that a one dimensional array of unrelated positions on the board can be kept